cgroza/BarcodeASM/README.md

-# bxlra - BX local assembler
+# bxlra - BX local read assembler

 This program uses `fermi-lite` and bead barcode information from the 10X sequencing protocol to create local assemblies of target regions.
 We attempt to